-- 3.16 Under Option A, ECC have an existing framework with Jacobs that means they can directly commission the work envisaged. - 3.17 Under Option B, a procurement process will need to be operated which based on the likely cost would result in at least an additional 2-month lead-in period to allow for the brief to be advertised for the minimum regulatory period of five or more weeks and then for a selection process to run its course.

-- 3.18 As set out above, under Option B, a third-party consultant would need to collect new traffic data and build their own model.
+- 3.24 Under Option A, ECC have an existing framework with Jacobs that means they can directly commission the work envisaged. - 3.25 Under Option B, a procurement process will need to be operated which based on the likely cost would result in at least an additional 2 month lead-in period to allow for the brief to be advertised for the minimum regulatory period of five or more weeks and then for a selection process to run its course. - 3.26 As set out above, under Option B, a third-party consultant would need to collect new traffic data and build their own model.
 Based on testimonies from other local authorities, this process is likely to take at least 3 additional months relative to Option A, where a model already exists for this purpose.
 The surveys will also need to be undertaken during "data neutral" periods, which could impact on the programme, whereby data would need to be collected outside of school holidays and festive periods whereby traffic conditions would not necessarily represent normality.
-This would be required to ensure that the data gathered is reflective of typical conditions to enable robust conclusions to be drawn evidentially. - 3.19 The time taken to model scenarios and report on findings is considered to be consistent between the two options at around 3-4 months at the Preferred Options stage, allowing for iterative feedback.
-However, for option B additional time would be required to facilitate the outputs validation review by ECC.
-The timetable beyond the Preferred Options stage to the Submission of the Plan is considered to be consistent across the two options, though again option B may require additional time to review outputs. - 3.20 In summary, under Option A there is a likelihood that the time from decision to appoint to being in receipt of the Preferred Options Transport Assessment would be around 4 months.
-Under Option B, allowing for procurement, data collection and model development, the time from decision to proceed to being in receipt of the Preferred Options Transport Assessment would be a minimum of 9 months owing to the validation of outputs as referred above and below. - 3.21 These assumptions are also not inclusive of any additional timetable delays that may be created under Option B by the need for additional review stages by ECC on a third-party consultant's modelling and work that would not be required under Option A. The potential length of delays is difficult to estimate but is expanded upon below.
+This would be required to ensure that the data gathered is reflective of typical conditions to enable robust conclusions to be drawn evidentially. - 3.27 The time taken to model scenarios and report on findings is considered to be consistent between the two options at around 3-4 months at the Preferred Options stage, allowing for iterative feedback.
+The timetable beyond the Preferred Options stage to the Submission of the Plan is considered to be consistent across the two options, though again option B may require additional time to review outputs. - 3.28 In summary, under Option A there is a likelihood that the time from decision to appoint to being in receipt of the Preferred Options Transport Assessment would be around 4 months.
+Under Option B, allowing for procurement, data collection and model development, the time from decision to proceed to being in receipt of the Preferred Options Transport Assessment would be around 9 months, owing to the validation of outputs as referred above and below. - 3.29 These assumptions are also not inclusive of any additional timetable delays that may be created under Option B by the need for additional review stages by ECC on a third-party consultant's modelling and work that would not be required under Option A. The potential length of delays is difficult to estimate but is expanded upon below.